Barriers to entry

 FISCAL COMPACT ARTICLE 3

-The emergence of "anti homeless spikes" has been one rather brutal way that urban planners have innovated in which public spaces are constructed or altered to discourage people from using them in a way not intended by the owner.
-Sloped benches and window cills or benches with armrests on top that prevent people from lying down are another example.
+The emergence of "anti homeless spikes" has been one rather brutal physical manifestation of how urban planners have innovated in the redevelopment of public-private spaces to discourage people from using them in a way not intended by the owner.
+Sloped benches and window sills, or benches with armrests that prevent people from lying down are another example.